KelvinTegelaar/CIPP/Documentation/Installation.md

 At the moment of deployment, the application will use a randomly generated name.
 To change this, go to your Resource Group in Azure, click on cipp-swa-xxxx and click on Custom Domains.
 You'll be able to add your own domain name here.
 # Adding users to allow the usage of the CIPP

 After deployment, go to your resource group in Azure and click on cipp-swa-xxxx.
 Click on Role Management and invite the users you want.
-Currently we only support the "reader" role, so make sure you enter that in the roles field.
+Currently, we only support the "reader" role, so make sure you enter that in the roles field.

 # Manual instructions
 ## Create Azure Function host